For many readers, it might be surprising to learn that Americans cook up to 80 pounds of beef meat annually.

 Fun Fact: A recent genetic study found that cows stem from the domesticated wild ox bred alive some 10,500 years ago.
 It only took about 80 animals to grow into today’s 1.5 billion.

-Texas Has the Highest Number of Cows, With a Population of 12.5 Million (USDA)
+Texas Has the Highest Number of Cows, With a Population of 12.5 to 13 Million (USDA, Texas Agriculture.gov)

 The Lone Star State has a long ranching history.
 Perhaps it’s become its legacy.
-Figures for cattle can fluctuate between 12.5 million to 10.9 million.
+According to USDA, the number of cattle in Texas is 12.5 Million, and as per the Texas government, the number of cattle is 13 million.

 Texas has a strong cattle industry and an ideal landscape.
 The most iconic cattle in Texas is the Texas Longhorn.

 Fun Fact: The Texas longhorn is not native to Texas.
-It is a hybrid of Spanish ad English cattle imported during the great settlement era of the US during the 1820s and 1830s.
+It is a hybrid of Spanish and English cattle imported during the great settlement era of the US during the 1820s and 1830s.

 Nebraska Has a Total Number of 6.5 Million Cows (USDA)